Early Childhood Teacher Education

 Professional and social aspects of Waldorf education

-Fieldwork - observation, mentored teaching, practicum or internship in well-established Waldorf early childhood setting
+Fieldwork - observation, mentored teaching, and practicum in well-established Waldorf early childhood program

 Learn more about our program format, including dates and virtual and in-person* requirements.